aautar/excavator/README.md

 Excavator will download the artifact, unzip it, attempt to run DB migration script (if present), and then place the unzipped files in the destination folder.

 `DB_CONNECTION` is optional and no database migrations will be attempted if the environment variable is not present.

+## Limitations
+- For database migrations, only MySQL is supported
+- Excavator will add and overwrite files, but not remove any existing files in the destination that are not in the artifact